A Better Living Home Care Sacramento

 When talking to your insurance agent or insurance carrier make sure you:

-First, understand the typical areas of coverage and verify you have benefit coverage for non-medical in home care/personal care services:
+Understand the typical areas of coverage and verify you have benefit coverage for non-medical in home care/personal care services:

 1. Nursing Home – does not cover non-medical in home care services